Nymphaea tetragona: Distribution and habitat

+Ecology

+The leaves are sometimes affected by a fungal pathogen, Rhamphospora nymphaeae, forming spots.

 Reproduction

 N. tetragona reproduces sexually by seeds.
 The mature fruits on the plant decay to reveal the seed and remain buoyant for approximately a day which is important for dispersal because the habitat of N. tetragona tends to encompass calm waters like ponds, swamps, lakes, or streams.
 Dispersal over longer distances in water is facilitated through fish which like to feed on the seeds of N. tetragona, overland via waterbirds, or dispersed by humans.
 The establishment of the seed in the appropriate ecological conditions for N. tetragona to thrive and reproduce is considered to be more important than dispersal ability which appears to generally be sufficient.